anuragambuja/data-engineering-gcp/Cloud Networking.md

 ![image](https://user-images.githubusercontent.com/19702456/224393217-f29fcfe6-87ea-482d-8dba-acd4808bbdf7.png)

-Virtual Private Cloud
+> ## Virtual Private Cloud
+A Virtual Private Cloud (VPC) network is a virtual version of a physical network that is implemented inside of Google's production network by using Andromeda (Google Cloud Platform’s network virtualization stack).
 It is a managed networking service for Google Cloud infrastructure.
 A single VPC can span across multiple regions all over the workd, securely, without communicating across the public internet.
 VPCs are sharable across projects and with organizations in some cases.
+Each Google Cloud project has a default network to get you started.
+A VPC network is a global resource which consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network (WAN).
+VPC networks are logically isolated from each other in Google Cloud.
+Each subnet is associated with a Google Cloud region and a private RFC 1918 CIDR block for its internal IP addresses range and a gateway.

+Note: The deny-all-ingress and allow-all-egress rules are also displayed, but you cannot check or uncheck them as they are implied.
+These two rules have a lower Priority (higher integers indicate lower priorities) so that the allow ICMP, custom, RDP and SSH rules are considered first.

+Routes tell VM instances and the VPC network how to send traffic from an instance to a destination, either inside the network or outside of Google Cloud.
+Notice that there is a route for each subnet and one for the Default internet gateway (0.0.0.0./0).
+Every VPC network has two implied firewall rules that block all incoming connections and allow all outgoing connections.  there are 4 Ingress firewall rules for the default network: These firewall rules allow ICMP, RDP and SSH ingress traffic from anywhere (0.0.0.0/0) and all TCP, UDP and ICMP traffic within the network (10.128.0.0 default-allow-icmp default-allow-internal default-allow-rdp default-allow-ssh

+If an instance is stopped, any ephemeral external IP addresses assigned to the instance are released back into the general Compute Engine pool and become available for use by other projects.
+When a stopped instance is started again, a new ephemeral external IP address is assigned to the instance.

+The Internal IP should be 10.202.0.2 as x.x.x.1 is reserved for the gateway and you have not configured any other instances in that subnet.
+- allow-icmp firewall rule allows the ping to vm's external IP address.
+- allow-custom firewall rule allows to ping to vm's internal IP.
+-  allow-ssh firewall rule aloows to SSH to the VM.

 Network services
 - Load Balancing: Distribute incoming traffic across multiple instances of an application or service, ensuring high availability and scalability.